NyanCatTW1/robloxWineBuildGuide/README.md

 1. Make sure that you followed the **Dependency install** section.
 2. Make sure that you installed **the 32-bit version** of both **GStreamer 1.0 (libgstreamer1.0-dev:i386)** and **GStreamer Plugins Base 1.0 (libgstreamer-plugins-base1.0-dev:i386)**, they are **different** libraries!
 3. Make sure that you installed **GLib (libglib2.0-dev:i386)** 32-bit development files. **It is GLib, not glibc!**
-4. If it's still not working, ping me with a message **including your exact distro**, so I can investigate further
+4. If it's still not working, ask on #patch-help of the Grapejuice server **including your exact distro**, so we can figure out what's wrong.

 ### If it complains `error: FreeType 32-bit development files not found.`
 `configure: error: FreeType 32-bit development files not found.
 Fonts will not be built.`
 1. Make sure that you followed the **Dependency install** section.
 2. Make sure that you installed **FreeType** for 32 bit, it's called **libfreetype-dev:i386** on Debian alike.
-3. If it's still not working, ping me with a message **including your exact distro**, so I can investigate further
+3. If it's still not working, ask on #patch-help of the Grapejuice server **including your exact distro**, so we can figure out what's wrong.

 ### If it complains `wine client error:0: version mismatch 726/728.`
 `wine client error:0: version mismatch 726/728.
 Your wineserver binary was not upgraded correctly, or you have an older one somewhere in your PATH.
 Or maybe the wrong wineserver is still running?`